canh25xp/GraduationThesis/OUTLINES.md

 Otherwise, the output sentences are directly detokenized.
 Detokenization also applies to the combination method's output if the user selects more than one base model.

-The correction speed of ALLECS is fast.
+The correction speed of GecWeb is fast.
 Running on an NVIDIA Titan X GPU server with 12GB memory, GECToR Roberta can correct text at a speed of 723 words per second, GECToR XLNet at 640 words per second, and T5-Large at 37 words per second.
 Using ESC to combine base systems only adds a small amount of overhead.
 For example, using ESC to combine GECToR Roberta and T5-Large can correct text at a speed of 32 words